 He began studying with Zen Master Genpo Merzel at Kanzeon Zen Center in Salt Lake City in 2003.
 He received Jukai (Receiving the Precepts) and Shukke Tokudo (Ordination) from Genpo Roshi in 2004, Hoshi (Lineage Holder) in 2010, Shiho (Transmission as a successor and teacher of Zen) October 17, 2014, and Inka (final seal of approval as Zen Master) June 3, 2022.

 Mark was born and raised in the New York City area.
-He and his wife Margaret, who is a Rinpoche in a Tibetan Buddhist lineage, have been married since 1977 and have three children and four grandchildren.
-They are also partners in an independent book publishing company which has published books in a variety of fields including education, music, art, children’s books and gardening as well as Buddhism.
+He and his late wife Margaret, who was a Rinpoche in a Tibetan Buddhist lineage, married in 1977 and have three children and four grandchildren.
+They were also partners in an independent book publishing company which has published books in a variety of fields including education, music, art, children’s books and gardening as well as Buddhism.
 He is a graduate of Amherst College and received a Ph.D. in English and American Literature from Brandeis University.
 He has taught classes on Zen, Big Mind and meditation locally at Kanzeon Zen Center, the University of Utah Lifelong Learning Program and elsewhere.
 He founded the Salt Lake Zen Group in 2012.

 Mary Ellen was born in Montana, moved to Salt Lake City in 1960, graduated from the University of Utah in 1972, the College of Law in 1975, and was admitted to the Bar in 1975.
 She began her career at South Dakota Legal Services on the Lakota Rosebud Sioux Reservation, and later in Salt Lake City, practicing federal Indian Law representing Tribes and individual Native Americans.